 There had been Spanish restaurants in Melbourne since the first wave of Spanish immigration during the gold rush.
 Other cities, too, had cafés and restaurants run by these early immigrants, many of whom hailed from Catalonia.
 In 1958, the Australian and Spanish governments signed an agreement to provide assisted passage for immigrants.
-Around 28,000 Spanish people came to Australia as a result with numbers peaking in 1963.
+As a result, around 28,000 Spanish people came to Australia with numbers peaking in 1963.

 By 1962, the Spanish Cellar was operating at 131 Collins Street, Melbourne.
 In 1969, Rafael’s in Melbourne’s Little Bourke Street was advertising itself (clearly erroneously) as “Melbourne’s first all-Spanish Restaurant”.
 Rafael’s employed a Spanish dance trio but, perhaps lacking the courage of its convictions, advertised its food as “Spanish and International Cuisine”.

-The restaurants invariably offered a flamenco floor show on most nights, to the ire of one reviewer who found the thundering of the dancers shoes distressing.
+The restaurants invariably offered a flamenco floor show on most nights, to the ire of one reviewer who found the thundering of the dancers’ shoes distressing.
 And sometimes they were culturally confused, with El Torremolinos offering “Arabian nights with belly dancer”.
-Another reviewer warned diners to avoid meat dishes in Spanish restaurants, recommending they stick to egg and fish dishes.
+Another reviewer warned diners to avoid meat dishes in Spanish restaurants, recommending they stick to eggs and fish.
 Seafood stew, zarzuela, was a popular menu item, along with the ever-present garlic prawns.

-There was no mention of tapas in the 1970s, although dishes we would now recognise as traditional tapas were served as entrées or “assorted hors d’oevres”.
+There was no mention of tapas in the 1970s, although dishes we would now recognise as traditional tapas were served as entrées or “assorted hors d’oeuvres”.
 In 1989-90, though, tapas bars began to spring up around Melbourne.
-These were, perhaps, the true fore-runners of Mo Vida, but without the gourmet pretensions.
+These were, perhaps, the true forerunners of Mo Vida, but without the gourmet pretensions.
 Again, most advertised entertainment five nights a week.

 Evidently, as memories of the Olympics faded, so did the interest in Spanish food.
 In 1995, The Age was reporting on “the tapas boom that went bust”.
 All but two of Johnson Street’s seven tapas bars had closed, their failure blamed on the lack of authenticity in the food, diners’ unwillingness to pay a premium for small dishes and the “yobbo element” who just wanted to get sloshed on jugs of sangria.